 The remote isolated location was chosen because it was considered ideal for preventing escapes.
 "Nowhere to go, nowhere to hide," Uthmeier said about the remote placement of the proposed camp in a promotional video posted to X. "We're ready to go."

-Uthmeier said in the video that within just 30 to 60 days after beginning construction, the camp could be up and running and could house as many as 1,000 criminal aliens.
+Uthmeier said in the video that within just 30 to 60 days after beginning construction, the camp could be up and running and could house as many as 1,000 immigrants with criminal records.

 "This presents a great opportunity for the state of Florida to work with Miami, Dade and Collier counties," he said.
 "The governor tasked state leaders to identify places for new temporary detention facilities, I think this is the best one."